FriendsOfSymfony/FOSHttpCache/doc/testing.md

 ----------------

 The library also includes functional tests against a Varnish instance.
 The functional test suite by default uses PHP’s built-in web server.
+If you have PHP 5.4 or newer, simply run with the default configuration.

-If you do not have PHP 5.4 or higher, you will need to copy phpunit.xml.dist to phpunit.xml and configure a web server pointing to the folder tests/FOS/HttpCache/Tests/Functional/Fixtures/web
+If you want to run the tests on PHP 5.3, you need to configure a webserver listening on localhost:8080 that points to the folder `tests/FOS/HttpCache/Tests/Functional/Fixtures/web`.

-Start a Varnish server and run the functional tests:
+Run the functional tests:

 ```bash
 $ phpunit --testsuite functional